cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 * `EndBlock(sdk.Context, abci.RequestEndBlock)`: This method gives module developers the option to implement logic that is automatically triggered at the end of each block.
 This is also where the module can inform the underlying consensus engine of validator set changes (e.g. the `staking` module).
 Implement empty if no logic needs to be triggered at the end of each block for this module.

+### `PrecommitAppModule`

+The `PrecommitAppModule` is an extension interface from `AppModule`.
+All modules that have a `Precommit` method implement this interface.

+* `Precommit(sdk.Context)`: This method gives module developers the option to implement logic that is automatically triggered during [`Commit'](../core/00-baseapp.md#commit) of each block using the [`deliverState`](../core/00-baseapp.md#state-updates) of the block to be committed.
+Implement empty if no logic needs to be triggered during `Commit` of each block for this module.

+### `PrepareCheckStateAppModule`

+The `PrepareCheckStateAppModule` is an extension interface from `AppModule`.
+All modules that have a `PrepareCheckState` method implement this interface.

+* `PrepareCheckState(sdk.Context)`: This method gives module developers the option to implement logic that is automatically triggered during [`Commit'](../core/00-baseapp.md#commit) of each block using the [`checkState`](../core/00-baseapp.md#state-updates) of the next block.
+Implement empty if no logic needs to be triggered during `Commit` of each block for this module.

 ### Implementing the Application Module Interfaces

 Typically, the various application module interfaces are implemented in a file called `module.go`, located in the module's folder (e.g. `./x/module/module.go`).